-411.01 This work consists of furnishing asphalt materials of all types and the application of these materials in accordance with these specifications and details shown on the plans.
+411.01 This work consists of furnishing asphalt materials of all types and the application of these materials per these specifications and details shown on the plans.

 411.02 All asphalt materials shall conform to the requirements of Section 702.